Key takeaways

 | Self-Hosting | GPU infrastructure costs |

 Self-hosting costs: Varies by infrastructure.
-Requires NVIDIA GPUs for optimal performance.
-Estimated $0.50-2.00/hour for cloud GPU instances capable of running 7B model in real-time.
+NVIDIA tested on an A100 80GB; estimated $0.50-2.00/hour for cloud GPU instances capable of running a 7B model in real-time.

 Competitive Positioning